Embanking of the tidal Thames: Administration

 An example is Geoffrey Chaucer, who in 1390 was appointed to a commission sent to survey the walls between Greenwich and Woolwich, and compel landowners to repair them, "showing no favour to rich or poor".
 The commission had power to sit as Justices according to "the Law of the Marsh".
 Chaucer while on these duties lived at Greenwich, where he was writing his Canterbury Tales.

 Eventually, the Statute of Sewers 1531 of Henry VIII made these commissions permanent.
 They existed in all parts of England.
 In 1844, a legal expert, speaking of the sewers of London, said "the metropolis is at the present moment, in the eye of the law, under the ancient and approved drainage laws of the Marsh of Romney in Kent".
 The Commissioners continued to exist until 1930; their detailed records are a rich resource for historians.

+Thus, although the vernacular embankments of the Thames were erected by local initiative, once made their maintenance was mandatory in law.
+Further, as tidal levels increased the Commissioners of Sewers ordered the walls to be raised; landowners who neglected to do so were fined.

 Some instances

 No systematic record of the Thames walls has been kept, except perhaps those of the present day, and they are unpublished.
 The resources available to the historian are casual and sporadic.

 Old maps can reveal the walls (and the essential drainage ditches) but the detail is poor until Joel Gascoyne's survey of East London of 1703.

 Foreshore archaeology, where permitted, has yielded valuable clues, particularly in the City of London, Southwark, Wapping, Shadwell and Limehouse.
 Further upstream the clues may have been obliterated by the Victorian Embankments.

 Placenames offer hints e.g. Bankside; Wapping Wall; "the name Flemingges wall in 1311 attests how early foreigners were employed here [Erith]".

 Artworks may be records, especially of West London, though because of artistic licence caution is needed.

 Legal records go back far, though not to the time the walls were first built.
 The science of geology allows an understanding of what was desirable and feasible.

 There may never be a comprehensive history of the Thames walls.
 The following are some instances.